 Note to package maintainers: these release notes should be reviewed before an installation moves to 1.6.0 from a 1.5 or earlier version, so it is best packaged in a way that requires an affirmative choice to upgrade.

 PL/Java 1.6.0 can be built against recent PostgreSQL versions including 13, and older ones back to 9.5, using Java SE 9 or later.
 The Java version used at runtime does not have to be the same version used for building.
 PL/Java itself can run on any Java version 9 or later if built with Java 9 or with 12 or later (bugs in the Java 10 and 11 compilers prevent running on 9 if built with 10, or on 9 or 10 if built with 11).
 PL/Java functions can be written for, and use features of, whatever Java version will be loaded at run time.
-See [version compatibility][versions] for more detail.
+See version compatibility for more detail.

 When used with GraalVM as the runtime VM, PL/Java functions can use Graal’s “polyglot” capabilities to execute code in any other language available on GraalVM.
 In this release, it is not yet possible to directly declare a function in a language other than Java.